Lump sum vs regular pension contributions

 Is it worth increasing my pension contributions?

 The answer to this is generally yes, especially if affordable.
 This may not be a priority for you if you’re younger, say in your twenties or early thirties.
 Increasing your contributions at a younger age would however have a greater impact on the end result than if you were older.
+It would increase the likelihood you have a comfortable level of income in retirement.

 Increasing regular contributions is more common than paying in a lump sum.
 Your employer may also match your contributions if you increased them via your workplace pension – but do check with them as most employers have limits.

-The other thing to check is that you don’t over contribute as there are annual limits to how much you may contribute to a pension in a tax year.
+The other thing to check is that you don’t overcontribute as there are annual limits to how much you may contribute to a pension in a tax year.
 This is known as the pension annual allowance.

 Paying a lump sum into your pension

-Investing a lump sum into your pension would potentially have the greater impact.
+Investing a lump sum into your pension would potentially have a greater impact.
 This is because the entire sum invested would be set to work immediately.
 Conversely, a regular contribution would have to be fed into the market over a much longer period.

 Investing at regular intervals as opposed to all at once would however reduce the impact if the market fell.
 Whilst investing at regular intervals may be the lower risk option, markets tend to recover in the long term.